Retail cannabis licence

 What other products can I carry in my retail store other than cannabis?
 What kinds of accessories can a retail cannabis store sell?

 Retail cannabis stores are permitted to sell cannabis products and cannabis accessories that promote responsible use.
-Details regarding accessories that can carried in a retail cannabis store are currently being developed.

 What business relationships are prohibited?